Alcatraz16/GenAI_bot/README.md

 ﻿# 🚀 GenAI Playground

 A multi-functional Generative AI application built using **LangGraph StateGraphs**, **FastAPI**, and **Streamlit**, powered by **Gemini models**.
 This project showcases multiple real-world GenAI use cases including blog generation, document Q&A, analytics, and automation tools.
+This project is a lightweight prototype (POC) that demonstrates key ideas from production systems and enhancing them by focusing on multi-agent orchestration, intelligent routing and LLM-based response generation.
 ---

 ## 📌 Features